dBildungsplattform/dbildungs-iam-server/docs/event-bus.md

 The `EventModule` can be used to listen to and publish events across the whole application.
 This can be used for decoupling logic.

+The event system stores a `RXJS.Subject` for every event that is subscribed to.
+Every event handler is registered as an observer of that subject and when publishing an Event it is pushed into the correct subject.

+A specific order of the event-handlers is not guaranteed and should not be relied upon.

 ## Publishing events

 All events need to extend the `BaseEvent`.